 As an owner you might think that the RV insurance you get from a traditional insurance company covers both of these uses, but (shocker) it almost always doesn't cover either of them.
 Luckily these types of insurance are easy to find once you know about them.
 Let’s start with the coverage during the rental period.

 Where things get tricky is finding the second kind of insurance.
 This is coverage for the time outside of the rental trip that allows you to rent.
 The truth is that most traditional insurance policies are written specifically to not allow you to rent.
 Insurance folks call it a commercial exclusion.
 To normal people it means your claims could be denied if they learn you’ve been renting.
+Most insurance companies will even cancel or choose not to renew your policy.
 The few insurance companies that do allow renting usually make you tell them each time and may require you to pay an additional daily fee for renting.
-Sounds annoying, right?
+All of this sounds annoying, right?
 This is where Roamly Insurance comes to the rescue.